Overall Record: 731-379 (36th year)

 In 1990, Byrd was instrumental in creating the Vince Gill Celebrity Game, an event that raised money for the Bruins' basketball team and Belmont's School of Music Business.
 Joining forces with his good friend and golfing partner Gill, Byrd spearheaded an overwhelming success.

 A graduate of Knoxville's Doyle High School, Byrd was an honors student at the University of Tennessee; earning a bachelor's degree in physical education in 1976 and a master's degree in physical education in 1977.
 While in Knoxville, he was a student assistant coach under the legendary Ray Mears.

 Byrd's charm, graciousness, and humility have endeared him to fans and media members alike.
 He and his wife Cheryl live in Nashville.
 Byrd is the father of two daughters, Andrea and Megan, and a stepson, Robert Duke.

-Byrd is a voter in the ESPN/USA Today Top 25 Coaches' Poll and is an outgoing member of the NCAA Men’s Basketball Rules Committee, serving as committee chairman from 2013-15.
+Byrd was a voter in the ESPN/USA Today Top 25 Coaches' Poll for the past decade, and is an outgoing member of the NCAA Men’s Basketball Rules Committee, serving as committee chairman from 2013-15.